Undergraduate Students Course Registration

 A: During the advising/registration period, students receive registration/degree audit forms from their faculty advisors.

-A&S, LSOE, and CSON students should contact their academic advisors for academic advising and registration materials.
+MCAS, LSOE, and CSON students should contact their academic advisors for academic advising and registration materials.
 CSOM seniors should pick up their registration materials at the departments of their first concentrations.
 CSOM sophomores and juniors should contact their academic advisors.
 CSOM freshmen will receive their registration materials from their Portico professors.

 Q: What if I have a registration hold?

-A: Remember that if you have an outstanding balance on your student account or have failed to submit proof of immunization to the Health Services Office, a hold will be placed on your registration.
+A: If you have an outstanding balance on your student account or have failed to submit proof of immunization to the Health Services Office, a hold will be placed on your registration.
 If a registration hold message appears at the bottom of your Registration Information/Degree Audit Form, you must see the appropriate office (Outstanding Balance-Student Services, Immunization-Health Services) to resolve the situation before you can register.

 Q: What should I do to have a course count towards a requirement on my degree audit when it is not being counted correctly?